iVcente/DanzmannBitmasking/README.md

 # DanzmannBitmasking

-A plugin that simplifies bitmasks use in C++ and Blueprints by providing generic functions to most common operations.
+A plugin that simplifies bitmasks usage in C++ and Blueprints by providing generic functions to most common operations.
 The following functions are available:
 - `AddFlags()`;
 - `RemoveFlags()`;